JKFrantz/BlueStew/README.md

 # BlueStew

-To run generate decks with Blue Stew, the appropriate directory structure is like this:
+To generate decks with Blue Stew, the appropriate directory structure is like this:

 |BlueStew/